Queen of Ghana

 Elizabeth II was Queen of Ghana from 1957 to 1960, when Ghana was an independent sovereign state and a constitutional monarchy.
 She was also queen of the United Kingdom and other sovereign states.
 Her constitutional roles in Ghana were delegated to the governor-general of Ghana.

 History

 Ghana was the first western African country to achieve independence from European colonization.
 British rule ended in 1957, when the Ghana Independence Act 1957 transformed the British Crown Colony of the Gold Coast into the independent sovereign state of Ghana, with Queen Elizabeth II as head of state on 6 March 1957.
 Princess Marina, Duchess of Kent represented the Queen at the independence celebrations.
-On 6 March, the Princess formally opened the first parliament of independent Ghana, on behalf of the Queen, by giving the Speech from the Throne.
+On 6 March, the Duchess formally opened the first parliament of independent Ghana, on behalf of the Queen, by giving the Speech from the Throne.
+The Duchess read the Queen's personal message to the people of Ghana, which said:

 Constitutional role

 Ghana was one of the realms of the Commonwealth of Nations that shared the same person as Sovereign and head of state.

 Effective with the Ghana Independence Act 1957, no British government minister could advise the sovereign on any matters pertaining to Ghana, meaning that on all matters of the Ghana, the monarch was advised solely by Ghanaian ministers of the Crown.
 The Queen was represented in Ghana by the Governor-General of Ghana, who was appointed by the monarch on the advice of the Ghanaian government.
 Two governors-general held office: Charles Noble Arden-Clarke (1957), and William Francis Hare, 5th Earl of Listowel (1957–1960).